Total Lawsuits: 63

 August 11, 2017

-California AG Sues EPA for Not Responding to FOIA Request
+California Sued EPA for Not Responding to FOIA Request

 In D.C.
 District Court, Attorney General Xavier Becerra "filed a lawsuit against the EPA for failing to comply with a Freedom of Information Act (FOIA) request.
 On April 7, the California Attorney General’s Office sent a letter to the EPA requesting documents on Administrator Scott Pruitt’s potential conflicts of interest.
 The EPA failed to respond by May 11 as required by law.
 Even after receiving Attorney General Becerra’s June 14 notice of violation letter and having ample time to gather the documents requested, the EPA has still not made the required disclosures."